 The Brief Resilient Coping Scale (BRCS)

-The Brief Resilient Coping Scale (BRCS) is an even shorter measure of resilient coping, designed by Sinclair and Walston (2004), to capture individual’s ability to cope with stress in highly adaptive ways.
+The Brief Resilient Coping Scale (BRCS) is an even shorter measure of resilient coping, designed by Sinclair and Walston (2004), to capture an individual’s ability to cope with stress in highly adaptive ways.

 When the researchers say brief – they mean brief!
 The measure contains only four statements, that participants rate from 1 (Does not describe me at all) to 5 (Describes me very well).